Quasi-Community Property

 Property Divided In Community Property State

-In a community property state where the couple had relocated from a non-community property state, the court can divide the property as if it was community property to reach a fair and equitable disposition.
+In a community property state where the couple had relocated from a non-community property state, the court can divide the property as if it were community property to reach a fair and equitable disposition.
 In more legal terms, there is a rebuttable presumption favoring treating the property as community property.

 Related Articles